gmeter/public_picow_websocket/README.md

 The wifi module supposedly can handle 96Mbps, so writing 8 bytes 50 times per second should be a walk in the park, yet it seems to struggle.

+The demo imitates an ADC receiving sinewave data and sending it to the browser which displays and old style analog meter which moves back and forth with the sine wave.
+It only runs for a few secs before the write buffer chokes, so don't miss it.

 Pity, it would have great.
 It can still be great if someone can fix it, but for now it is only suitable for slower use cass.